leodev-xyz/leodev.xyz/public/csgo/onetap/v3/docs/globals.md

 **:link:UI.AddDropdown**(name: `:link:string`, options)

-Creates a dropdown elemnt in the scripting section.
+Creates a dropdown element in the scripting section.
 `options` is a list of `:link:string`.
 Returns the path to it as a list.